-Greetings to the Elmhurst College community.
+Greetings to the Elmhurst University community.

 As we continue to navigate the disruptions and challenges caused by the COVID-19 pandemic, I’d like to take a moment to express my gratitude for how our community has been responding, and to reflect on what guides our decision-making during this challenging time.

 I truly appreciate the hard work and ingenuity shown by our faculty and staff in recent weeks.
 They have worked tirelessly to develop and implement ways to support our students and help sustain their academic progress.